edchelstephens/how-git-works/README.md

     - a tag is a reference to a commit, just like a branch, but it doesn't move
     - branches changes but tags don't.
 Tag's stays the same forever

+# Distribution

+    - Like a local branch, a remote branch is just a reference to a commit.
+    - Again, git don't care about directory files, git only cares about the objects in the .git/objects database, the files in the directory will just be recreated from them when you clone a git project.